15 Crawlability Problems & How to Fix Them

 Keyword Overview tool's dashboard showing metrics for "black shoes"

-This means the “color” parameter is helpful.
-And a URL like example.com/shoes?color=black should be crawled.
+This means the "color" parameter is helpful, and a URL like example.com/shoes?color=black should be crawled.

-But some parameters aren’t helpful for search and shouldn’t be crawled.
+However, some parameters aren’t helpful for search and shouldn’t be crawled.

 Keyword Overview tool's dashboard for "5 start rated shoes" shows no results